tttam0113/redux-movie-db/test-custom-middleware.md

 export default create;
 ```

-async request => need await in several milliseconds
+4. A small util wrap setTimeout to wait response from async request => need await in several milliseconds
-In *tests/__mocks__/wait.js*
 ```javascript
 export default (fn, delay = 100) => {
     setTimeout(fn, delay);
 }
 ```

-I use an advanced redux pattern which introduced by Nir Kaufman.
-You can find more detail in here: https://leanpub.com/thinking-in-Redux

 #### Actions:

-An action is nothing more than a plain Javascript object that bundels data together.
+An action is nothing more than a plain Javascript object that bundles data together.

 I use same struct for all actions, just 3 fields: type, payload, meta.
 An action creator will be like this: